 Why did we do this study?

-Mantle cell lymphoma is a rare disease that is more common in men than women and tends to be diagnosed in people aged around 70 years old.
-Most (though not all) people with this disease need to have chemotherapy, and although there are guidelines stating what the first treatment should be, there is no specific advice about the chemotherapy that should be given next, if the disease progresses.
-Findings from previous clinical trials suggested that developments in the treatment of mantle cell lymphoma led to improvements in survival.
-As clinical trials tend to include younger and fitter patients, we wanted to know if these results were the same in the general population of patients (which includes those who are older and less fit) so we examined this within YHHN.
+Mantle cell lymphoma (MCL) is rare and tends to be diagnosed in people around 70 years of age.
+It is more common in men than women.
+Most (though not all) people with MCL will need chemotherapy.
+Although there are guidelines on the first chemotherapy to be given, there is no advice about which to offer next, if the cancer progresses.
+Findings from clinical trials suggested that new treatments for MCL have improved survival.
+As such studies tend to include younger and fitter patients, we wanted to know if these positive results would be the same in older and less fitter people, which we examined within YHHN.

 What did we do?

-We routinely collect disease-related information from the medical records of all patients diagnosed with mantle cell lymphoma, in each of the 14 hospitals in the YHHN area.
-Treatment data from patients diagnosed between 2004 and 2015 were analysed.
+We collected disease-specific information from the NHS medical records of all patients with MCL, in each of the 14 hospitals in the YHHN area.
+Treatment data from patients diagnosed 2004 to 2015 were analysed.
 We then monitored the same group until 2017, to check how they responded to treatment.

 What did we find?

-We found that treatment had changed significantly over time, as new chemotherapies were introduced.
-For example, although chlorambucil and FC (fludarabine and cyclophosphamide) chemotherapy (with or without rituximab) were commonly given in the past, more recently, a greater number of patients were treated with high dose cytarabine, bendamustine or ibrutinib.
-Importantly, an improvement was seen in the survival of patients treated more recently across YHHN's general population, suggesting that the use of newer agents improved outcomes for all people.
-Our findings from this audit were written up in a paper and published in a medical journal, which provides further, in-depth details of the study.
-Importantly, this work was then submitted to NICE (National Institute for Health and Care Excellence) as part of a process of getting approval for the routine use of ibrutinib for patients with relapsed disease in the NHS.
+We found that treatment had changed a lot over time, as new chemotherapies were introduced.
+For example, chlorambucil and FC (fludarabine and cyclophosphamide) chemotherapy (with or without rituximab) were often given in the past, with high dose cytarabine, bendamustine or ibrutinib replacing this.
+Improved survival was seen in patients treated more recently across YHHN, suggesting that the newer agents improved outcomes for all people.
+Findings from this audit were published in a medical journal and submitted to NICE (National Institute for Health and Care Excellence) to get approval for ibrutinib to be used for patients with relapsed MCL across the NHS.